pjwerneck/bouncer/README.md

 ![bouncer logo](http://www.pedrowerneck.com/images/bouncer-sm.png)

-**WARNING: This is alpha code and may not be suitable for production usage.**

 This is a simple RPC service to provide throttling, rate-limiting, and synchronization for distributed applications.
 It's intended as a replacement for makeshift solutions using memcached or Redis.

 ## Examples